rida151/rbharath.github.io/_posts/2016-07-11-the-origins-of-disease.md

 METHODS OF FINDING CURES
 ------------------------
 GWAS studies sequence thousands of patients and healthy people, and use a statistical model to find genomic variants correlated with the disease outcome.

+Knockout studies use gene editing in mice to test whether introducing or removing a gene causes onset or cure to the disease.